 The hemp and wool production process are illustrated in different ethnographic museums in Ticino, particularly in the Verzasca Valley Museum in Sonogno located in front of a handicraft store and the Casa della lana (House of Wool).
 In the village and home of Pro Verzasca (an association founded in 1933 to support local production of handmade goods) the wool dyeing ritual is repeated twice a year (May and October) and visitors are welcome to watch.

 Peduli used to be tailored with leftover fabric: Footwear with a sole made of overlapping cloth to obtain thickness of a few centimeters which was then sewn to the shoe's upper part, also made of fabric, with a hemp string.
-The characteristics of this typically feminine craft can be seen at the Centovalli Museum and Pedemonte Museum in Intragna.
-Some craftswomen still sell the peduli (Locarno market).
+The characteristics of this typically feminine craft are well described at the Centovalli and Pedemonte Museum in Intragna.

 Baskets and conical wicker baskets, objects used daily in the past in rural Ticino, were skillfully woven by using branches that were particularly flexible, such as those from the hazel tree.
 Skilled artisans still practice this craft and offer their products at city markets.